ReactJS Interview Questions

 The packages are split: Three packages one each for Web, Native and Core.
 This supports the compact size of our application.
 It’s easy to switch over based on a similar coding style.

-Q39: How is React Router different from conventional routing?
+Q39.
+How is React Router different from conventional routing?

 Topic Conventional Routing React Routing

-URL CHANGES An HTTP request is sent to the server and corresponding HTML page is received Only the History attribute is changed
+URL CHANGES An HTTP request is sent to the server and the corresponding HTML page is received Only the History attribute is changed

-Q40: How React JS differs from AngularJs?
+Q40.
+How React JS differs from AngularJs?

-Q41: What are the primary reasons to use React JS?
+Q41.
+What are the primary reasons to use React JS?

 • Fast Learning Curve